alapan-sau/xv6-tweaks/README.md

 The queue data structure and related functions used for priority queues in MLFQ are implemented in the file `queue.c`.

 ## Comparision of the Schedulers
+The various schedulers have been tested on the `benchmark` program and the results are compared and documented below.
+Note that the following results are obtained by running the algorithms on a single CPU(for a better understanding and easier analysis) and results might slightly vary for multiple CPUs.
+The results might vary along processors and machines.<br><br>
+Note: The PID of the processes are mentioned along with the waiting and running ticks and not the process number.

 ## FCFS
 ```shell